wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/credentials/use-your-own-container-registry.md

 #### Vendor-specific authentication

-This option is specifically for private data planes, where your cloud provider manages authentication at the Kubernetes level.
-Choreo requires knowledge of the registry host because the data plane already possesses implicit (preconfigured) access to the registry.
+This option is specifically for private data planes, where your cloud provider manages authentication at the Kubernetes level. {{ product_name }} requires knowledge of the registry host because the data plane already possesses implicit (preconfigured) access to the registry.

 Follow the guidelines below based on your container registry: